websanco/liferay-learn/docs/dxp/7.x/en/system-administration/file-storage/other-file-store-types/ibm-cloud-object-storage.md

 # IBM Cloud Object Storage

 Liferay DXP implements IBM’s [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) store with the S3 compatibility layer so that it uses the same configuration as the AWS S3 store.
-Once you've set up your IBM account and have created a bucket, you're ready to configure your instance's S3 Store.
+Once you've set up your IBM account and created a bucket, you're ready to configure your instance's S3 Store.

 ## Configuring the Store

-Follow these steps to configure the store:

-1. Open the *Control Panel* tab in the *Global Menu*, and go to *System Settings* &rarr; *File Storage* &rarr; *S3 Store*.
+1. Open the *Control Panel* tab in the Global Menu and go to *System Settings* &rarr; *File Storage* &rarr; *S3 Store*.

 1. At minimum, fill in the following configuration values: